Geospatial and Farming Systems Research Consortium (GFC)

-The GFSRC is led by Dr. Robert Hijmans at UC-Davis and supports the SIIL by providing spatially-explicit data and analysis to:
+The GFC is led by Dr. Robert Hijmans at UC-Davis and supports the SIIL by providing spatially-explicit data and analysis to:

 - Identify current patterns of agricultural intensification in the regions of interest

 - Identify opportunities for sustainable intensification (target regions, technologies, and their potential impacts)